cendyandreoli/posts/posts/pare-de-aumentar-o-pool-de-conexoes.md

 If 10 connections were bottlenecking, 100 should solve it, right? **Wrong.**

-In most high-concurrency cases, increasing the connection pool beyond a mathematically calculated limit not only *doesn't solve* the problem, but it decreases your application's *throughput* and increases latent latency.
+In most high-concurrency scenarios, increasing the connection pool beyond a mathematically calculated limit not only *doesn't solve* the problem but also decreases your application's *throughput* and increases latent latency.

 In this article, we'll understand the physics behind connection pooling, the hidden cost of *Context Switching*, and what the "Magic Formula" is for sizing your pool in Spring Boot.